jacob-pro/wsl2-dns-agent/docs/ROUTING.md

 17      Wi-Fi                           IPv4                  1500            6050 Enabled  Connected       ActiveStore
 ```

-You can verify this is working by running `nslookup google.com`, you should see a successful request to the address
+You can verify this is working by running `nslookup.exe google.com`, you should see a successful request to the address
 of the VPN DNS server.

 ## WSL2 <-> Host Communication